uptycslabs/terraform-azurerm-tenant-integration/README.md

 # Terraform Azure module - Organization Integration for Uptycs

-* This module provides the required azure resources to integrate an Azure Tenant with Uptycs.
+This module provides the required Azure resources to integrate an Azure Tenant with Uptycs.

-* It integrates multiple child subscriptions available under the Azure Tenant.
+It integrates multiple child subscriptions available under the Azure Tenant.

-* It creates the following resources:-
+It creates the following resources:
 * Application
 * Service principal to the application
-  * It will attach the following roles and permissions to the service principal
+* It attaches the following roles and permissions to the service principal:

-    * **Roles** :
+  **Roles**:

-      1. Reader
+  - Reader
-      2. Key Vault Reader
+  - Key Vault Reader
-      3. Storage Account Key Operator Service Role
+  - Storage Account Key Operator Service Role
-      4. Custom Readonly access for required resources
+  - Custom read-only access for required resources

-    * **API permissions** :
+  **API permissions**:

-      1. Directory.Read.All
+  - Directory.Read.All
-      2. Organization.Read.All
+  - Organization.Read.All

-    * **Policies** :
+  **Policies**:

-      1. Keyvault Access Policy( secret_permissions : List)
+  - Key Vault Access Policy (secret_permissions : List)

 ## Prerequisites

-Ensure that you have the following privileges, before you execute the Terraform Script:
+Ensure you have the following privileges before you execute the Terraform Script:

-* The following privileges are required:
 * User Access Administrator Role to the Root
-  * Administrative roles :
+* Administrative roles:
   * Application administrator
   * Directory readers
   * Global administrator

-## 1. Authentication
+## Authentication

+To authenticate Azure tenant, use the following command:

 ```
 $ az login --tenant <tenant id>